pkesist/buildpal/Documentation/intro.rst

 Supported platforms and compilers
 =================================

-At the moment the only supported compiler toolset is MS Visual C++ compiler.
+At the moment, the only supported compiler toolset is MS Visual C++ compiler.

 This includes: